alecadair/roar/README.md

    This generates a file called roar_env.csh

 3. **Set environmental variables**
-   After installing the dependencies, you need to source the environment configuration file.
+   After installing the dependencies and running make, you need to source the environment configuration file generated from make.
 To do this, run:

    ```bash
    source roar_env.csh